Big Brother (Belgian TV series): History

 Despite the start of the first season of Big Brother in the neighboring Netherlands, it seemed Flanders was not interested in the program.
 Neither VTM or VT4 wanted the program.
-Creator John De Mol stated there was political pressure in Flanders that blocked the program.
-There was a lot of controversy in Flanders about the concept and many experts – psychologists, sociologists and even politicians – shared their view.
-However things changed when Big Brother in the Netherlands was successful, Germany had bought its own version and other countries showed interest in their own local version.
+Creator John de Mol Jr. stated there was political pressure in Flanders that blocked the program.
+There was much controversy in Flanders about the concept and many experts – psychologists, sociologists and even politicians – shared their view.
+However, things changed when Big Brother in the Netherlands was successful, Germany had bought its own version and other countries showed interest in their own local version.
 VTM and VT4 both showed interest.
 It was VTM who bought the format, thanks to director Eric Claeys.

 Since the program was so controversial and VTM was directed to families, it was decided Big Brother would be broadcast at Kanaal 2, a smaller broadcaster.
 In May 2000 the show had the last go to be launched in September.
 There were only 4 months to get everything ready.
 A crew of 106 people was selected.